msaaddev/open-source/readme.md

 ### Organizations

-- [Node.js](https://github.com/nodejs/outreach/pulls?q=is%3Apr+msaaddev+is%3Aclosed) - Curated the content for the new community page of Node.js foundation
+- [Node.js](https://github.com/nodejs/outreach/pulls?q=is%3Apr+msaaddev+is%3Aclosed) - Curated the content for the new community page of Node.js foundation.
 - [Directus](https://github.com/directus/directus/pulls?q=is%3Apr+is%3Aopen+msaaddev) - Added some features related to CLI updation.
 - [NiftyCo](https://github.com/aniftyco/awesome-tailwindcss/pulls?q=is%3Apr+is%3Aopen+msaaddev) - New Tailwind resource
 - [Open Observatory of Network Interference](https://github.com/ooni/explorer/pulls?q=is%3Apr+is%3Aopen+msaaddev) - Fixed some bugs and introduced a new feature.
 - [Global Public Inclusive Infrastructure](https://github.com/GPII/gpii-chrome-extension/pulls?q=is%3Apr+is%3Aopen+msaaddev) - Improved documentation and code.
 - [Google Developer Students Club UET Chapter](https://github.com/dscuet) – Set up documentation website and chapter website for Google DSC UET.

+## Talks

+- [NUST HackClub Session](https://github.com/msaaddev/hackclub-session) - Repo for the talk I delivered on building automation tool with Node.js.
+- [Microsoft Community Islamabad](https://github.com/msaaddev/mlsa_session) - Repo for the talk I delivered on building automation tool with Node.js.
+- [REST API Session](https://github.com/msaaddev/rest-api-session) - Repo for the talk I delivered on the working of REST APIs.

 ## Others